Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Discussion and conclusions

 We can also compare the size determination.
-Asteroid 2024 BX1 observed in space had an absolute magnitude 32.84 \citep{MPEC}.
-From that, the size was estimated and widely reported before the impact as about one meter.
+Asteroid 2024 BX1 was observed in space and had an absolute magnitude 32.84 \citep{MPEC}.
+Based on this, the size was estimated and widely reported before the impact as about one meter.
 The corresponding asteroid mass would be about 1700 kg.
 The estimate was based of the usual albedo of the most common S-type asteroids of 0.15.
-The observed bolide, though surely very nice, was, nevertheless, much fainter than it could be expected for such a mass.
-Indeed, our initial mass estimate based on the bolide radiation was of the order of 100 kg only.
-After inspecting the spectrum, we found that the material was significantly poorer in iron than usual meteoroids.
+The observed bolide, though surely very nice, was nevertheless much fainter than could be expected for a mass like this.
+Our initial mass estimate based on the bolide radiation was only about 100 kg.
+After inspecting the spectrum, we found that the material was significantly poorer in iron than typical meteoroids.
 A composition rich in enstatite was suggested.
-The high albedo of about 0.50 of enstatite rich E-type asteroids and aubrite meteorites \citep{Clark, Dibb} would change the asteroid size estimate to 0.50 m.
+The high albedo of about 0.50 of enstatite-rich E-type asteroids and aubrite meteorites \citep{Clark, Dibb} would change the asteroid size estimate to 0.50 m.
 Subsequently, the meteorites were recovered and indeed classified as aubrites \citep{MetBull}.
-It was the first time when the meteorite type was predicted from the bolide spectrum.
-Our final estimate of the asteroid size from the bolide model is 0.44 m, for the mass 140 kg and typical aubrite density 3100 kg m$^{-3}$ \citep{Britt}.
-Considering the uncertainties in the actual luminous efficiency, albedo, and bulk density, we consider the agreement between bolide and asteroid data good.
+This was the first time that the meteorite type was predicted from the bolide spectrum.
+Our final estimate of the asteroid mass from the bolide model is 140 kg.
+The corresponding size is 0.44 m, if we use the typical aubrite density 3100 kg m$^{-3}$ \citep{Britt}.
+Considering the uncertainties in the actual luminous efficiency, albedo, and bulk density, the agreement between bolide and asteroid data is good.

-A simple method to estimate meteoroid diameter from the bolide absolute magnitude and velocity at the height of 60 km was recently proposed by \citet{Johnston}.
+A simple method for estimating the meteoroid diameter from the bolide absolute magnitude and velocity at a height of 60 km was recently proposed by \citet{Johnston}.
 From their formula and the Ribbeck magnitude of $-9$ at 60 km, we obtained a diameter of 34 cm.
-That is too low in our opinion and the reason may again be the lack of iron.
-Apart from sodium, iron lines are among the brightest in the spectra of bolide early parts, while Mg, and especially Ca, appear later on.
-Ribbeck was therefore fainter at 60 km than an ordinary bolide.
-Magnitude $-9.7$ would be expected for a diameter of 44 cm according to the formula of \citet{Johnston}.
+This is too small, in our opinion, and the reason may again be the lack of iron.
+Except for sodium, the iron lines are usually among the brightest in the spectra of early bolide parts, while Mg and especially Ca appear later on.
+Since the iron lines were faint in Ribbeck, it was fainter at 60 km than an ordinary bolide.
+A magnitude $-9.7$ would be expected for a diameter of 44 cm according to the formula of \citet{Johnston}.